-- 6. The sensory lab can calculate either one repeatability or intermediate precision index for each taster for classified attribute (fruity for EVOO and defect of a higher intensity - predominant defect - for VOO and LVOO, determined by the panel) or one for the defects and another for the fruity attribute separately.
-In any case, the lab should keep the corresponding fully documented records. - 7.
-The cumulative indexes may be calculated in batch or in continuous way
+- 1. The sensory lab can calculate either one repeatability or intermediate precision index for each taster for classified attribute determined by the panel (fruity for EVOO and defect of a higher intensity predominant defect for other categories), or one for the defects and another for the fruity attribute separately.
+In any case, the lab should keep the corresponding fully documented records. - 2.
+The cumulative indexes may be calculated in batch or in continuous way. - 3.
+Warning limit = optionally, a warning limit may be defined, so, when indexes are between 2 and 3, the panel leader should study the possible causes, and if necessary, will perform the preventive actions to straighten out the

-- 8. Warning limit = optionally, a warning limit may be defined, so, when indexes are between 2 and 3, the panel leader should study the possible causes, and if necessary, will perform the preventive actions to straighten out the taster performance to the lower values of the indexes.
-It will not be necessary to apart the taster from panel since the indexes are lower than 3. - 9.
-The below tables 2 include the necessary calculations for the estimation of cumulative index IpI_t, in order to facilitate the work of sensory lab.
+- taster performance to the lower values of the indexes.
+It will not be necessary to apart the taster from panel since the indexes are lower than 3. - 4.
+The below tables 2 include the necessary calculations for the estimation of cumulative index IpIt, in order to facilitate the work of sensory lab.
 The continuous mode allows a more complete control of the taster.